Variococeles and Male Infertility

 5) Varicoceles that are having a negative effect on sperm production are often associated with decreased testicular volumes on at least one side (although, as noted above, the effect on sperm production can impact both testicles).

-7) Most varicoceles are completely asymptomatic, but in a small minority of patients they can be associated with a dull aching discomfort or a dragging sensation in the scrotum.
-This discomfort tends to worsen after the man has been on his feet for a while, and improves when he lies down.
+7) Most varicoceles are completely asymptomatic, but in a minority of patients (2-10%) they can be associated with a dull aching discomfort or a dragging sensation in the scrotum.
+This discomfort tends to worsen after the man that gets worse with physical exertion and improves when he lies down.
+[Peterson AC.
+JUrol 1998]

 Diagnosis of Varicoceles